oroinc/platform/src/Oro/Bundle/LayoutBundle/Resources/doc/imports.md

     </div>
 {% endblock %}
 ```
 Function `block_widget(block)` will render this block as template defined in imports.
-But that's not what we need: to render block type properly lets use `block_type_widget_id`:
+But that's not what we need: to render block type template properly lets use `block_type_widget_id`:

 ```twig
 {% block _datagrid_toolbar_mass_actions_widget %}